michaelrse/mc_dc_activity/README.md

 * add your private.pem file to <root_folder>/config (make sure to exclude this file in your git push if you want to make the repo public)
 * for testing include a config.env file with the config vars
+* To test locally run ```node index.js```  the index.html will be served to http://127.0.0.1:3001/
+* use route with POST and this payload for request to 127.0.0.1:3001/execute with Postman to test Ingestion API
 * open public/images: Feel free to customise the icons for your JB activity.
 Format needs to be 40x40.
 * adjust the inArguments key values with ```{{Contact.Key}} or {{InteractionDefaults.SubscriberKey}}``` for additional journey data binding.
 I found out that it works better with static values for these two ids when testing.